isomerpages/sportsg-corp/media-centre/media-release/_posts/2012-08-12-post-Hot Demand For Ice Rink At JCube.md

 Mdm Halimah Yacob, Minister of State for Community Development, Youth and Sports & Member of Parliament for Jurong GRC

-Mr Ang Wei Neng, Member of Parliament for Jurong GRC
+<br>Mr Ang Wei Neng, Member of Parliament for Jurong GRC

-Mr Desmond Lee, Member of Parliament for Jurong GRC
+<br>Mr Desmond Lee, Member of Parliament for Jurong GRC

-Mr David Ong, BBM, Member of Parliament for Jurong GRC
+<br>Mr David Ong, BBM, Member of Parliament for Jurong GRC

-Mr Vikram Nair, Government Parliamentary Committee member for Community Development, Youth and Sports & Member of Parliament for Sembawang GRC
+<br>Mr Vikram Nair, Government Parliamentary Committee member for Community Development, Youth and Sports & Member of Parliament for Sembawang GRC

 Mr Alex Yam, Government Parliamentary Committee member for Community Development, Youth and Sports & Member of <br>Parliament for Chua Chu Kang GRC